Updated on April 20th, 2026

 Can displacement be negative?

-What units can I use for displacement?
+What units can I use in this displacement calculator?

 What does the vector diagram show?